-Eight microtonally tuned feedback channels are broadcast via the documenta 14 Radio Program “Every Time A Ear Di Soun” for a period of ten weeks.
-On July 6, 2017 the feedback channels converge with each other during an installative performance in Athens.
-The eight composition fragments each consist of a continuously modulated feedback channel based on a harmony.
-The feedback channels resonate at the tuning frequencies of 44 Hz, 133 Hz, 339 Hz, 527 Hz, 826 Hz, 1014 Hz, 1552 Hz, 1889 Hz, 2.3 kHz, 4.6 kHz, 7.15 kHz, 10.14 kHz, 14.873 kHz, and 29.45 kHz.
-This results in oscillations, binaural pulses, and sound artifacts.
-Traditional techniques of orientation in music are pushed beyond the limits of comprehension.
-Glottal Wolpertinger deconstructs the principle of the musical drone, the timelessly dense, continuously spreading mass of sound, and uses idiosyncratic, abrupt movements to break with the traditional object character of music.
-The piece culminates in a live performance featuring Aaron Dessner (on site) & Bryce Dessner (from a distance) at Romantso in the city center of Athens and then breaks down.
+Glottal Wolpertinger deconstructs the principle of the musical drone, the timelessly dense, continuously spreading mass of sound, and uses idiosyncratic spatial movements to break with the linear narrative of music.
+Eight microtonally tuned feedback channels were broadcast via the documenta 14 Radio Program “Every Time A Ear Di Soun” for a period of ten weeks.
+On July 6, 2017, the feedback channels converged with each other during a performance of Jan St. Werner together with guitarists Aaron and Bryce Dessner in Athens.
+The eight compositional fragments each consisted of a continuously modulated feedback based on the harmonic spectrum of Glottal Wolpertinger.
+The feedback channels resonated at the tuning frequencies of 44 Hz, 133 Hz, 339 Hz, 527 Hz, 826 Hz, 1014 Hz, 1552 Hz, 1889 Hz, 2.3 kHz, 4.6 kHz, 7.15 kHz, 10.14 kHz, 14.873 kHz, and 29.45 kHz.
+The spatial configuration of these frequencies inside the Romantso space resulted in oscillations, binaural pulses, and sound artifacts that became more or less palpable during the course of the performance depending on the position of the listener.
+In this way traditional techniques of orientation in a musical experience were pushed beyond the limits of comprehension.

 Photo of Jan St. Werner and Aaron Dessner by Stathis Mamalakis – Listening Space, documenta 14, Athens, 2017